cubanpit/ml-phase-transition/README.md

 # Machine Learning Phase Transitions

 ### Analyse phase transitions with neural networks

 This is an exam project for a master course on ''Statistical Methods for Learning''.

-The repository includes C++ simulations of physical systems and Python Keras/Tensorflow code for the neural networks part.
+The repository includes C++ simulations of physical systems, Python Keras/Tensorflow code for the neural networks part and the LaTeX code for the exam report (in Italian, but with nice pictures!).

 Simulated physical systems: